C-F-K/cambion/README.md

 - a whole entire utility for actually generating a city layout, districts, individual buildings, rooms in buildings, et cetera ad infinitum...
 - a political economy, including industries and related npc jobs (most of which you can probably do yourself too, for safe mundane income)
 - related to the above: commodities, and maybe the possibility to participate in trade
+- also related: guilds (see notoriety, under assassin)
 - also some kind of barter/banker amalgam, similar to Runescape notes, so that you don't have to cart around wagons of grain if you want to trade it
 - you should also totally be able to cart around wagons of grain tho
 - npc agendas (stuff that motivates people outside of immediate survival, influencing their daily routines)